leancodepl/corelibrary/docs/features/audit_logs/index.md

 When configuring cloud resources in cloud you should remember about the right to be forgotten and costs of storing the data based on the access tiers.
 Below you can find a terraform snippet that configures automatic tier changes and deletion based on the last blob modification time.

+!!! warning
-⚠️ Bear in mind that the values provided below may not be valid for your use case.
+    Bear in mind that the values provided below may not be valid for your use case.

 ```terraform
 resource "azurerm_storage_management_policy" "decrease_access_tier" {